death-and-taxes/cursd-blog/README.md

 Info:
 Flask
 Python
+Database:
-Flask-SQLAlchemy (Flask friendly for the SQLAlchemy package Object Relational Mapper)
+    Flask-SQLAlchemy (Flask friendly for the SQLAlchemy package Object Relational Mapper) Flask-Migrate(created by Grinberg, it's a Flask wrapper for Alembic, which is a data migration framework for SQLAlchemy)